FDiot/code_tympan3/doc/developer/building.rst

 Platform handling
 =================

-The :file:`tympan-platform*.cmake` are responsible for handling the platform.
+The :file:`tympan-platform*.cmake` files are responsible for handling the platform.
 The rationale is for :file:`tympan-platform.cmake` to detect the platform, diagnose the unsupported ones and then call :file:`tympan-platform-common.cmake` then